mdmtk/docs/edge/source/guide/csp/wireless.md

 Description:

->This parm allows you to change the state of the GPS radio to On or Off, which would allow or disallow the device from using satellite signals to determine the location of the device.
+>This parm allows you to change the state of the Global Positioning System (GPS) radio by Turning it On or Off.
+Turning the GPS radio On would allow the device to receive information from GPS satellites and thereby determine the position of the device.

 <div class="parm-table">
  <table>